emad-aldeen/learning-journal/README.md

 3. ***Start*** always from the roots

->### A nice technic that i heard about with is: Write a **Self-Assessment** daily..it helps you to know what youv done.
+>### A nice technic that i heard about: Write a **Self-Assessment** daily..it helps you to know what youv done.

-and thats it till now.
+and thats it till now and thak you for reading.